bevyengine/rfcs/rfcs/52-unstable_features.md

     - Feedback into the RFC with the gained knowledge of implementation and usage
 - Unstable Feature to RFC
     - Open an tracking issue, start implementing it
-    - Part of the unstable feature is larger than expected with several deisgn possibilities
+    - Part of the unstable feature is larger than expected with several design possibilities
     - Open a RFC, reaching a decision on the design
     - Implement the RFC for the unstable feature

 Each PR will still need to be approved by Bevy community members, and would still need to have the same level of quality as other PRs merged.